Military & Veteran Student Loan Forgiveness Programs

 Prior Service Soldier Loan Repayment Program

-Military Student Loan Debt Management Options
+Alternatives to Military Student Loan Forgiveness

 Servicemembers Civil Relief Act (SCRA) Interest Rate Cap

-In addition to the SCRA interest rate cap, federal law dictates that if you for served 12 months or more in a hostile area, you may qualify for a 0% interest rate on your federal loans for up to 60 months.
-This can also be applied retroactively, even if you’re no longer in the military.
-Veterans should contact their loan servicers to find out how to apply.
+Under the Servicemembers Civil Relief Act, military service members on active duty can have their student loan interest rates capped at 6%; this benefit applies to both federal and private student loans.
+The interest rate deduction will be applied automatically on federal loans, but borrowers with private loans will have to file a request manually.
+The rate cap also applies to other forms of debt, such as auto or personal loans.
+And if you served for 12 months or more in a hostile area, you may qualify for a 0% interest rate on your federal loans for up to 60 months.
+This perk can also be applied retroactively, even if you’re no longer in the military.
+To find out if you’re eligible, contact your lender.

-Income-Driven Repayment Plans
+Income-Driven Repayment (IDR) Plans

 Student Loan Deferment During & Following Active Duty